 Feel more satisfied with their college experience

 Be more marketable when job searching and applying to graduate schools

 The main mission of ACM-W is to educate women about the opportunities in the computer science field, network with women programmers in local and national companies, and encourage freshmen and high school girls to pursue studies in computer science.

-We are the Computer Science Club at Boise State University.
-We provide students an environment to experiment with computer science related applications.
+The Computer Science Club at Boise State University provides students an environment to experiment with computer science related applications.
 We are driven towards providing students projects to work on so that they can implement what they learn.

-The C^4 is a club made by and for students of any department and major with an interest in cybersecurity, whether offensive or defensive, and create a place for us to discuss and learn more about it and the all the ways it impacts our society and lives.
+The C^4 is a club made by and for students of any department and major with an interest in cybersecurity, whether offensive or defensive, and create a place to discuss and learn more about all the ways it impacts our lives and our society.
 We meet frequently to discuss events, learn concepts and theories, and practice with different techniques and toolkits.
-We want to develop our knowledge and get experience in a safe and (importantly!) legal environment for messing around with software, hardware, and computer systems, and provide a place for everyone interested in local, regional, and national cybersecurity-focused competitions to meet, collaborate, and compete– whether veterans of competition or completely new to the field.
+We want to develop our knowledge and experience in a safe and (most important) legal environment for messing around with software, hardware, and computer systems, and provide a place for everyone interested in local, regional, and national cybersecurity-focused competitions to meet, collaborate, and compete– whether veterans of competition or completely new to the field.